ganelson/inform/resources/Documentation/Writing with Inform.md

 	Use bobbing ducks translates as the configuration value DUCK_MOTION_TYPE = 1.
 	Use swivelling ducks translates as the configuration value DUCK_MOTION_TYPE = 2.

 As this suggests, under the hood a value called ```DUCK_MOTION_TYPE``` is being set.
 Attempting to set both options will now cause Inform to throw a problem message for a contradiction, as will a sentence like `Use bobbing ducks of 3`.
 (We know that these settings are numerical; the user does not.)
+The so-called "identifier" for the configuration value, in this case ```DUCK_MOTION_TYPE```, isn't a typical Inform name written out in words: it has to be a single word made up of capital letters, digits and underscores.
+See [Use options from I6] for why this is.

 So much for how we define these configuration flags or values, and how the user sets them: now for how to read back the settings which the user has made.